NateRex/malmo-extension/README.md

     ./Minecraft/launchClient.sh
     ```

     Note that you will need multiple clients running for missions involving multiple agents.
-Now copy the malmo-extension library file (2) to the directory you will create missions in.
+Now copy the malmo-extension package (2) to the directory you will create missions in.
 See the [example_missions]() directory for mission code examples.
 To run your mission:

     ```
     python3 mission.py